EU Customers - Please Read BEFORE ordering

-Since Brexit in January all orders going to the EU now have to go through customs/border control and may be subject to extra charges which will have to be paid for before your order is released for delivery.
-You may also be asked for additional information, if so you can contact us at email@example.com and we will do our best to help provide what you need.
+Since Brexit all orders going to the EU now have to go through customs/border control and will be subject to extra charges which will have to be paid for before your order is released to you for delivery.

 Sending items to the EU – VAT & customs duties

 - Taxes, duties and a clearance fee may be due on goods sent from Great Britain (England, Scotland and Wales) to the EU.

 - The taxes and duties depend on the contents’ value.
 The thresholds are as follows: